DBSA South Bay Meeting Guidelines

 6) Refrain from discussing religion, politics or other groups such as 12-step programs.
 Don’t use profanity.

-7) Meetings begin promptly at 10 AM / 6:30 PM.
+7) Meetings begin promptly at 10 AM on Saturdays / 6:30 PM on Thursdays.
 And, please turn off your cell phone.